-From its charming downtown, to its vibrant dining scene, to its beautiful beaches, Sarasota, Florida, has plenty to offer its visitors.
-This up-and-coming destination spot, located on Florida's southwestern coast, is also known as the state's Cultural Coast because of its many galleries, museums, and theaters.
+From its charming downtown district, to its vibrant dining scene, to its beautiful beaches, Sarasota, Florida, has plenty to offer.
+This up-and-coming destination spot, located on Florida's southwestern coast, is known as the state's Cultural Coast because of its many galleries, museums, and theaters.
 Read on for our full guide on what to eat, do, and explore in Sarasota.

 Where to Stay

-If you want to be within walking distance to events, restaurants, and the scenic Bayfront Park and Marina, check in to the Marriott-owned Art Ovation Hotel, an art-centric, 162-room property that's complete with on-site installations, ukuleles, and sketchbooks (rates from $165 per night).
+If you want to be within walking distance to events, restaurants, and the scenic Bayfront Park and Marina, check in to the Marriott-owned Art Ovation Hotel, an art-centric, 162-room property that's complete with on-site installations, ukuleles, and sketchbooks.
 After an action-packed day of sightseeing, visit the hotel's rooftop bar and pool for a quick dip and a cocktail.
 In the evenings, head to the lobby to listen to live music or watch an artist paint.

-Travelers with a flair for chic decor should book a room at The Sarasota Modern, a new 89-room hotel (also owned by Marriott), which features mid-century style architecture and sleek interiors (rates from $195 per night).
-Both Art Ovation Hotel and The Sarasota Modern provide complimentary shuttles to local beaches; however, if you’re looking for an oceanfront oasis, check out the 187-room Zota Beach Resort on Longboat Key.
-Here, you'll find gorgeous and fully furnished poolside cabanas that'll make your day at the beach extra special (rates from $179 per night).
+Travelers with a flair for chic decor should book a room at The Sarasota Modern, an 89-room hotel (also owned by Marriott) featuring mid-century style architecture and sleek interiors.
+Both Art Ovation Hotel and The Sarasota Modern provide complimentary shuttles to local beaches; however, if you're looking for an oceanfront oasis, check out the 187-room Zota Beach Resort on Longboat Key.
+Here, you'll find gorgeous and fully furnished poolside cabanas that'll make your day at the beach extra special.

 Where to Eat

-Award-winning chef Christopher Covelli runs the kitchen at the upscale and recently renovated Sage, which is housed in the former Sarasota Times building.
-Here, try the sea bass or the Thai bouillabaisse.
+Award-winning chef Christopher Covelli runs the kitchen at Sage, which is housed in the former Sarasota Times building.
+Here, try the Thai bouillabaisse.
 After dinner, enjoy a cocktail on the rooftop lounge.
-Another elegant eatery that's worth checking out is Mattison’s City Grille, which is one of three Sarasota-based restaurants that's owned and operated by renown chef Paul Mattison.
-Staple menu items here include tuna sashimi, filet mignon, and grouper piccata (lunch sandwiches average out at $15; dinner entrees average out at $25).
+Mattison's City Grille, one of three Sarasota-based restaurants owned and operated by renowned chef Paul Mattison, is another must-visit.
+The menu here features everything from brick-oven pizza to grouper piccata.

-Baked, steamed, fried or au gratin: order your seafood any way you’d like at Phillipi Creek Village Restaurant & Oyster Bar, which has both indoor and outdoor seating.
-You’ll know you've arrived at the right place when you see the 1,500-pound great white shark hanging from the sign.
+Baked, steamed, fried, or au gratin: order your seafood any way you'd like at Phillippi Creek Oyster Bar, which features a beautiful waterfront setting.
+You'll know you've arrived at the right place when you see the 1,500-pound great white shark hanging from the sign.

 What to See and Do